xvitaly/stm/README.md

 Getting started
 ===
-Execute `stm setkey API_KEY` to enter your Steam Web API key (replace *API_KEY* with your Steam Web API key).
+Unpack, enter directory and execute `stm setkey APIKey` to enter your Steam Web API key (replace *APIKey* with your Steam Web API key).
 You can find or get it on this page: http://steamcommunity.com/dev/apikey.

 Syntax
 ===